Nationals vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has six doubles, two home runs, 16 walks and 13 RBI (29 total hits).
-He's also swiped three bases.
+- Brandon Nimmo has six doubles, two home runs, 17 walks and 13 RBI (29 total hits).
+He has stolen three bases.

 Nimmo Recent Games